dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 I recommend you use Facebook Marketplace for local deals, however, I personally use a [Pi 400 4Gb](https://cpc.farnell.com/raspberry-pi/rpi400-kit-uk/raspberry-pi-400-kit-uk/dp/SC15825?CMP=TREML007-005&fbclid=IwAR0FnhpZ6vZ6hfrmIsEBRuoC5Vwq5PgEHoUJa1dkZE5jQ06H3SgkhRzrS6A)

-The 400 is identical to the plain Raspberry Pi 4 Model B, however you don't need to build and case the device, and it comes with an integrated and keyboard in mouse to save you needing to source separate ones.
+The 400 is identical to the plain Raspberry Pi 4 Model B, however you don't need to build and case the device, and it comes with an integrated keyboard and mouse to save you needing to source separate ones.
 It is still small enough to tuck to one side once it is all up and running.

 ### Create a file called 'setup.txt' for notes